jedevc/buildx/docs/guides/cache/index.md

 While `min` cache is typically smaller (which speeds up import/export times, and reduces storage costs), `max` cache is more likely to get more cache hits.
-Depending on the complexity and location of your build, you should experiment with both parameters to get the results.
+Depending on the complexity and location of your build, you should experiment with both parameters to find the results that work best for you.

 ### Cache compression